We sought evidence to inform the Cybersecurity research: a vision for the UK project.

-- Refer to the project scope (PDF) and the questions below when drafting evidence
+- Refer to the questions below when drafting evidence.

-- Evidence should be backed up by references wherever possible.
+- Evidence should be appropriately referenced wherever possible.

 - Identify any knowledge gaps and provide case studies to illustrate the evidence.